 I also love the fact that it is made dairy-free and without any oil, but also naturally gluten-free and soy-free, which will fit with many diets.

-A classic pesto sauce is loaded with olive oil and parmesan cheese.
+A classic pesto sauce is loaded with extra virgin olive oil and parmesan cheese.
 Making a vegan version of a pesto might seem like you are going to miss out on flavor and texture, but I promise you won't!

 Ingredients you'll need